DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateDisplayValue.md

 The value for the cell to display.

 ---
-This option accepts the name of the [data source field](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/dataSource.md '{basewidgetpath}/Configuration/#dataSource') that provides display values...
+This property accepts the name of the [data source field](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/dataSource.md '{basewidgetpath}/Configuration/#dataSource') that provides display values...

 ---
 ##### jQuery